faster-cpython/ideas/pystats_docs.md

 - Trace too long: A potential trace is truncated because it is longer than the buffer.
 - Trace too short: A potential trace is abandoned because it is too short.
 - Inner loop found: A potential trace is truncated because it has an inner loop.
-- Recursive call: A potential trace is abandoned because is has a recursive call.
+- Recursive call: A potential trace is truncated because is has a recursive call.
 - Low confidence: A potential trace is abandoned because the likelihood of the jump to top being taken is too low.